 Basic Ingredients

-• 4 ears fresh corn, husked and silk removed
+- 4 ears fresh corn, husked and silk removed

-• 1 to 2 tablespoons olive oil or melted butter
+- 1 to 2 tablespoons olive oil or melted butter

-• 1/2 teaspoon salt
+- 1/2 teaspoon salt

-• 1/4 teaspoon black pepper
+- 1/4 teaspoon black pepper

 Optional Seasonings and Toppings

-• Garlic powder
+- Garlic powder

-• Smoked paprika
+- Smoked paprika

-• Chili powder
+- Chili powder

-• Cajun seasoning
+- Cajun seasoning

-• Parmesan cheese
+- Parmesan cheese

-• Hot honey
+- Hot honey

-• Herb butter
+- Herb butter

-If you are making grilled corn on the cob in air fryer for a family dinner or party, it is fun to set out toppings and let everyone season their corn their own way.
+If you are making this for a family dinner or gathering, you can even set out a topping bar and let everyone build their own version.

 How to Choose the Best Corn

-• Bright green husks if still in the husk
+- Bright green husks, if still in the husk

-• Moist-looking stems
+- Moist-looking stems

-Fresh vs Frozen Corn
+Fresh vs. Frozen Corn

 How to Prep Corn for the Air Fryer

-Step 1: Remove Husks and Silk
+Step 1: Remove the Husk and Silk

-Step 2: Trim if Needed
+Step 2: Trim the Corn if Needed

 Step 3: Dry the Corn

-Step 4: Coat with Oil or Butter
+Step 4: Coat and Season

-Brush the corn lightly with olive oil or melted butter.
-Then season with salt, pepper, and any additional spices.
+Brush each ear lightly with olive oil or melted butter.
+Then season with salt, pepper, and any additional spices you want to use.
+The corn is now ready for the air fryer.

 Grilled Corn on the Cob in Air Fryer Recipe